Eating Disorders: Symptoms, Types, Treatment

 Types of Eating Disorders

 1. Anorexia Nervosa (AN)

-Binge Eating/Purging Type: These individuals are first diagnosed with the restrictive type of anorexia nervosa and then begin to regularly engage in the binge eating and purging behaviors that are more commonly linked with bulimia nervosa.
+These individuals are first diagnosed with the restrictive type of anorexia nervosa, and then regularly begin to engage in the binge-eating and purging behaviors that are more commonly linked with bulimia nervosa.